Dueonkim89/ReactND-MyReadsProject/README.md

 Library will contain 3 different shelves to hold books.
 Books can be rearranged to different shelves or removed by user interaction.

+Search page allows user to look for books and add those books to the library.

 Search queries in search page is LIMITED, please see [SEARCH_TERMS.md](SEARCH_TERMS.md) for more details.

 React-router-dom was used to route to the different URLS of the page.